marmer/hamcrest-matcher-generator/README.md

 ### Changelog
 This project uses semantic versioning.
 See https://semver.org/

+### 4.0.0
+* Projectrestart
+* Generation triggered by an annotation processor to run independent of any build tool
+* Packages of matchers for inner classes are generated as inner matchers
+* Fixed: matchers are not generated for non public types
+* Fixed: matcher methods are not generated for non public properties

 ### 3.2.0
 * Naming Strategy for classnames instead of package names implemented (PARENT)